Band brakes are fairly popular in Japan. Other articles about brakes may be reached through this table of contents.

 Band brakes have commonly been used as parking brakes in motor vehicles.
 Band brakes have also been used as clutches in automatic transmissions.

-Technical details of how the capstan effect works are explained in a Wikipedia article, but here's a simpler explanation: where the lightly-tensioned end of the rope pulls away from the tree, it is in line with the side of the tree trunk, and it isn't pressing on the tree at all -- so the tree trunk isn't pulling on the rope there, at all.
+A Wikipedia article gives a techincal explanation of the captstan effect, but here's a simpler explanation: where the lightly-tensioned end of the rope pulls away from the tree, it is in line with the side of the tree trunk, and it isn't pressing on the tree at all -- so the tree trunk isn't pulling on the rope there, at all.
 After a quarter turn, the tension on the rope is pressing it directly inward against the tree trunk, so friction allows the tree trunk to resist the tension on the rope.
 The friction, in turn, allows the rope to resist more tension after the next quarter turn, and so forth.
 So, starting at the lightly-tensioned end, the tension increases as the rope wraps farther and farther around the tree.
 If the rope is wrapped far enough, a light pull on one end of the rope, or even the weight of the rope itself, generates enough friction to resist a hard pull on the other end.

 In the image above, pulling up on the lever one end of the band (at a1) tightens the band against the drum.
-The other end of the band is attached to the lever on the other side of the pivot (at a2), so the the capstan effect also rotates the lever around the pivot and pulls the band tighter.
-This makes the brake self-locking: if it is applied strongly enough, the band will hold the lever up and keep the drum from turning until the lever is actively pushed down.
+The other end of the band is attached to the lever on the other side of the pivot but closer (at a2), so the capstan effect rotates the lever around the pivot and pulls the band tighter.
+The attachment at a2 makes the brake self-locking: if it is applied strongly enough, the band will hold the lever up and keep the drum from turning until the lever is actively pushed down.
 This is a differential band brake, similar to our example of wrapping the rope around the tree because both ends of the band are active.

 A bicycle band brake is cable-operated.
 One end of the band is attached to a lever, and the other end to a fixed stop, so this is a simple band brake.
 The band is held inside a shell that is attached to the axle inside the left rear dropout.
-In the photo below, the drum is shown at the upper right and the shell with the band and lever assembly at the lower left.
-The drum threads onto the left side of the rear hub's axle, and we are looking at the side which faces the hub.
+In the photo below, the drum is at the upper right and the shell with the band and lever assembly is at the lower left.
+We are looking at the side which faces the hub.
 The lever attaches at 3 o'clock in the photo, and the stop is at 4 o'clock.
 The two little adjuster bolts with locknuts at 12 o'clock and 8 o'clock hold the band close to the drum, avoiding wasted motion A clamp on the left chainstay prevents the shell of the brake from being carried around, same as with a coaster brake.

 To remove a band brake, remove the wheel from the bicycle, remove the locknut and the shell, and insert pins (metal rods) into a vise and into two holes opposite one another in the drum.
 Rotate the wheel backwards to unscrew the drum.